hoytech/birthday-collisions/README.md

 In most circumstances, RAM will be the full-system bottleneck since it limits the `BATCHSIZE` parameter. `BATCHSIZE * 40` should be approximately 1/3 of memory.
 The larger this is, the more comparisons can be performed per merge.
 The parallel sort implementation used by my compiler (g++ 10.2.1, TBB 2020.3-1) seems to not be a fully in-place sort.
 If it was, batches could instead be parameterised at 1/2 of memory (more investigation is needed here).

 Access to `inbox` is random, which is why we need to ensure it can always fit in RAM.
 However, all access to the `big` and `found` vectors is sequential, so a spinning rust hard disk may actually provide adequate performance.
-However, I have only tested on NVME SSDs.
+That said, I have only tested on NVME SSDs.

 I have inspected the disassembly of the core loops and many of them use SIMD instructions.
 The `add` routine does not -- this would be an obvious candidate for optimisation, however at best this can be a modest gain since this part of the pipeline is not a substantial bottleneck.

 All steps of the processing within a stage are done using multiple parallel threads except for the merge and collision search.
 The collision search could be done in parallel by binary searching for suitable thread starting points.
 The merge could also be parallelised at the expense of larger intermediate RAM usage.
 Stages themselves could be worked on in parallel, however this would cause RAM and IO contention -- I believe that using full available RAM for the batch sizes is more effective.
-If you had multiple computers (or NUMA nodes), they could compute partial collisions independently and then send them to a hub to be merged: the `FoundElem` struct would have to be modified to track the source (or redundantly embed the seeds).
+If you had multiple computers (or NUMA nodes), they could compute partial collisions independently and then send them to a hub to be merged: the `FoundElem` struct would have to be modified to track the source computer (or redundantly embed the seeds).

 With long-running cryptographic jobs it is best to use ECC memory, since a single bit flip in the page cache could destroy hours or days of work-product.